You are here

 HSE Age Waiver

-Sixteen (16) year olds are able to take a State Board approved High School Equivalency (HSE) examination if they are approved to do so by an HSE Age Waiver.
-All of the requirements for applying for the HSE Age Waiver are on the Age Waiver Application and listed below.
-If none of the conditions in the age waiver apply, the tester cannot be approved and must wait to test until the age of 17.
-Individuals under the age of 16 may not apply for an HSE Age Waiver.
+16-year-olds are able to take a High School Equivalency (HSE) examination if they are approved to do so via an HSE Age Waiver.
+All of the requirements for applying for the HSE Age Waiver are on the Application itself and listed below under Conditions for Approval.

-- Condition support letters MUST BE ON OFFICIAL letterhead.
-Please do not send a handwritten, or typed unofficial letter.
+- Supporting letters MUST BE ON OFFICIAL letterhead.
+Please do not send a handwritten or typed unofficial letter.
 Your application will be denied.

-- Application processing may take up to two weeks.
+- Wait time: Application processing may take up to two weeks.
 Please allow ample time.
 Expedited requests will be denied.

 - Applicant is required to take the high school equivalency exam to be eligible for admission or financial aid requirements for an educational or vocational program (C.R.S.
 22-33-104.7(1)).